sreekanth025/file-transfer-in-cpp/readme.md

       the existing file.
 User can enter an "yes" or "no".

-    - The percentage of completion (for both uploading and downloading) is displayed on the client side.
+    - The percentage of completion (for both uploading and downloading) is displayed on the both server and client along with a progress bar

 Code also handles the following:
 ```